hermangroup/docs/wallets/dashcore/installation-macos.rst

 .. figure:: img/macos/112414813.png
    :height: 250px

-   Opening the Dash Core .dmg file
+   Opening the Historia Core .dmg file

-Drag the Dash Core application file into your Applications folder to install Dash Core.
+Drag the Historia Core application file into your Applications folder to install Historia Core.

 .. figure:: img/macos/112414846.png
    :height: 250px

-   Installing Dash Core
+   Installing Historia Core

-Running Dash Core for the first time
+Running Historia Core for the first time
 ------------------------------------

-To run Dash Core for the first time, either open Launchpad or browse to your **Applications** folder in Finder.
-Double-click **Dash Core** or **Dash-Qt** to start the application.
+To run Historia Core for the first time, either open Launchpad or browse to your **Applications** folder in Finder.
+Double-click **Historia Core** or **Historia-Qt** to start the application.
 You may see a warning about opening an app from an unidentified developer.
 To resolve this problem, simply Control-click the app icon and choose **Open** from the shortcut menu, then click **Open** again in the dialog box.
 The app is saved as